GehDoc/vscode-textile-preview/CONTRIBUTING.md

 ## Translations

 Translations are automatically imported from [Visual Studio Code language packs](https://github.com/microsoft/vscode-loc/) site, and adapted to Textile language Feature trough simples search and replace patterns.
-We will accept only simple corrections of the existing import tool (in the [./tools/](./tools/) project's subdirectory), and we will refuse any translation change or improvement.
+We will accept only simple corrections of the existing [import tool](#Update-to-latest-Visual-Studio-Code-sources-and-translations), and we will refuse any translation change or improvement.

 If you want to improve translations, please contribute to the [Visual Studio Code Community Localization Project](https://github.com/Microsoft/Localization/wiki/Visual-Studio-Code-Community-Localization-Project) instead.